3232-NOC

 % Employed Full Time

-Many practitioners of natural healing work in private practice, including group or team practices.
-Some have home-based or mobile businesses.
-Others are employed by health clinics, extended care facilities, rehab centres, health clubs or spas.
+Many traditional Chinese medicine practitioners and acupuncturists work in private practice, including group or team practices.
+Others are employed by health clinics, extended care facilities, rehab centres and health clubs.

 They may work regular business hours, evenings or weekends.
 Most work environments are quiet and soothing.